harshadpawale1/tic-tac-toe-master/README.md

-# this is tic tac toe game by Aditya Dhamanekar
+# this is tic tac toe game by Harshad Pawale